 It's important to know that lower fertility rates aren't necessarily due to medical conditions but a reproductive choice that many people practice.

 Myth 1: Women are to blame for infertility.

 False!
 This idea comes from patriarchal societies where a man who can't get a woman pregnant would feel insecure and inferior, so blaming it on a woman takes much of the pressure off him.

 Myth 2: Women past age 35 can't be fertile.

-While chances of getting pregnant are highest in your teens, fertility does decline every decade.
+While chances of getting pregnant are highest in your late teens to late 20s, fertility does decline every decade.
 However, healthy women past 35 are still very likely to conceive without difficulty as compared to someone under the age of 35.
 You can be fertile till the age of 51.

 Myth 3: Birth control can lead to infertility.

 With most common birth control methods like implants, injections, or the pill, your fertility should be back to normal within a few days or weeks.

 In many developing countries, infertility is thought of as a curse or a bad omen.
 Women facing infertility problems are disinvited from celebrations and gatherings and disallowed from touching babies as they might give the baby "evil eye".